MISSION

 Furthermore, we strive to provide equal career opportunities to all employees, encouraging them to explore and enhance their skill sets.
 The Group focus on investing in our employee's growth and development by providing role-specific training that enhances employees’ performance and learning opportunities that enable them to achieve their career aspirations.

 The Group adheres to all relevant laws and regulations in our business practices and internal procedures.
 We endeavour to sustain elevated levels of business integrity, corporate governance, transparency, and ethics through a top-down management approach.
 At no point do we tolerate any corrupt or unethical behaviour.
-Additionally, we have created a whistleblowing channel to enable anyone to report any possible breaches of business ethics.
+Additionally, we have created a Whistle-Blowing channel to enable anyone to report any possible breaches of business ethics.

-We ensure that we meet all the necessary authority requirements in accordance with the Group’s Standard Operating Procedures (“SOP”).
+The Group ensure that we meet all the necessary authority requirements in accordance with the Group’s Standard Operating Procedures (“SOP”).
 We strive to uphold our commitment to ethical and responsible business practices while safeguarding the interests of our stakeholders and being transparent.
-We aim to maintain zero known incidences of corruption in the Group every year.
+During the reporting period, there were zero known incidences of corruption in any form.
+In FY2026, the Group received zero complaint concerning a personal data breach or business data loss from a regulatory body.

-In FY2025, BSEL conducted a desktop review of the EESG factors that are material and significant to the Company’s business strategy and operations, reaffirming that all material EESG factors identified in our FY2024 materiality assessment remain relevant.
+In FY2026, BSEL conducted a desktop review of the EESG factors that are material and significant to the Company’s business strategy and operations, reaffirming that all material EESG factors identified in our FY2024 materiality assessment remain relevant.
 As a result, the final list of 13 material EESG topics has been endorsed and approved by the Board to be included in this year’s Sustainability Report.